What 2020 Democrats are saying about the allegations against Joe Biden

 Sen. Cory Booker

-Booker, D-N.J., initially avoided reporters' questions about the matter on Capitol Hill on Tuesday evening.
+Booker, D-N.J., initially avoided reporters' questions about the matter on Capitol Hill on Tuesday.

 But Wednesday afternoon, Booker said it should be up to the former vice president, not him, to decide whether he should still consider announcing a 2020 presidential campaign.